Sedimark/hornet-extra/wasp/wasp-instructions.md

 ## Add a Member to the Committee of a chain
 **This part has to be run only by a meber of the committee**

-To be inserted in the Committee one of them first all the members should trust your node with the command:
+To be inserted in the Committee, all the members should trust your node with the command:

 ```sh
 wasp-cli peering trust <node-name> <PubKey> <PeeringURL>
 ```
-then to add your node in the committee the memember can run:
+then to add your node in the committee just a memember need to run:
 ```sh
 wasp-cli chain rotate-with-dkg --chain=<chain-name> --peers=<...>
 ```
-where the peers are the wasp-name the owner gave to the Wasp nodes he want to make members of the Set of Validators, between those he trust.
+where the peers are the wasp-name the owner gave to the Wasp nodes he want to make members of the Set of Validators, between those he trusts.

 ## Wasp Dashboard